Close Menu

 • Contact us

-Best FTP Clients for Android in 2020
+Best FTP Clients for Android

 One of the things you could not have imagined doing in 2010 is maintaining your website using an Android smartphone.
 Although most of us don’t want to, we can do that now.
 In fact, there are some cool Android apps that let you get this job done.
 Suppose you are on the run and your client wants to make a slight change to the website content.
 Instead of opening up the laptop, you can do this from your Android phone and all you need is a decent FTP client.
 Of course, you would need an HTML editor for Android as well, but that’s a latter need.